meganlee18/fancybot/README.md

 FancyBot responds in real time to users when they ask various things.
 Responses depend on what was asked.
 Try being awful and it will not like you!

 The project is written in Go.
+Original project idea from [Slack-Bot](https://rsmitty.github.io/Slack-Bot/)

 ## What you will need
 You'll need a Slack workspace to play around with.
 You'll also need to create a Slack Bot in your [workspace](https://slack.com/intl/en-au/help/articles/115005265703-Create-a-bot-for-your-workspace#add-a-bot-user).
 Remember the token created for your Slack Bot.
 Keep it somewhere safe!
 You'll need to use it later.